Combinators

 However, some more complicated permissions may need to operate on the

-, this permission will be applied after
+final state.
+By calling defer, this permission will be applied after

 all other base and per-jail permissions.